-Research tax credit fell in respect of the previous year, from €2,437 thousand in 2019 to €1,927 thousand in 2020 due mainly to a stricter basis for calculation and the decrease of research and development expenses.
+Research tax credit increased from €1,927 thousand in 2020 to €2,490 thousand in 2021 due mainly to an increase of research and development expenses.

 1.4.1.2.
 Other income

 Subsidies

 Since its creation, the Company has received a certain number of grants or subsidies from the State or public authorities to finance its operations or specific recruitments, due to its innovative nature.
 Grants are recognized as income as the related expenses are incurred, independently of cash inflows.